 The University of San Diego Social Innovation Challenge (SIC) promotes, guides, and supports student-driven ideas to launch or contribute to social enterprises.
 Social enterprises can be for-profit, nonprofit, or blended ventures, working locally and internationally.
 The SIC is a bottom-up initiative in which the university’s Center for Peace and Commerce (CPC) acts as catalyst and mentor.
 We seek to harness students’ imagination for a better world and offer concrete tools and opportunities to help them turn their ideas into reality.
 With CPC support, students are responsible for developing or refining proposals for social enterprises that achieve positive results for the four Ps:People, Profit, Planet, and Peace.

 The USD Social Innovation Challenge started in 2011 as a student initiative of the university’s Center for Peace and Commerce.
 Students from USD’s Graduate School of Business Administration and the Joan B. Kroc School of Peace Studies submitted 16 projects in the first year.
 The competition was opened up to the entire USD campus in 2012 and 52 submissions from across all programs were entered.
 In 2013 the SIC grew to 114 projects and awarded over $42,500 of seed capital to five different student innovations.
-The SIC has awarded $85,500 in cash prizes to students since its inception in 2011.

 The SIC Today